koskalat/greek-mooc/README.md

 Overview
 ========
-This directory stores a default theme for an Open edX instance.
+This directory stores a default theme for an a Greek Open edX instance.

 We've organized the tree to mimic the directory structure of the edX codebase so that it's easy to tell where the files will end up upon